shreyanshmalvya/CabServiceAPi/README.md

 # CabServiceAPi
-A Node based server that helps calucate ride based fare with a modular pricing.
+A modular API that calculates the fare for rides, along with a core feature set of price surging based on various criteria, and enhances the data management by automation